Parish Clerk & Responsible Financial Officer

 (HALC) Hampshire Association of Local Councils: Cllr Peter Dance

-Local Cycling and Walking Infrastructure Plan (LCWIP): Cllr Susana Fernandez Suarez
+Local Cycling and Walking Infrastructure Plan (LCWIP): Cllr Helen Schneider and Claire Muir

 Community Rail Partnership: Cllr Howard Millett